 Note that Steamboat Springs’ Howelsen Hill is actually the oldest continually operating “ski area” in North America, first opening its alpine area in 1931.
 Another oldie, Monarch Mountain first opened in 1939, although it has changed ownership numerous times and closed down at one point or another before reopening.

-This Grand County resort has undergone a number of expansions since first opening in January 28th, 1940 and currently boasts over 3,000 skiable acres and 166 designated trails.
+This Grand County resort has undergone a number of expansions since its first opening on January 28th, 1940, and currently boasts over 3,000 skiable acres and 166 designated trails.
 It may have more to offer to experienced skiers as compared to beginners, but the sheer number of runs available will keep skiers and boarders of all abilities occupied.

 Keystone Ski Resort – 69 miles / 1 h 19 min

 Some resorts in Colorado cater to a more luxurious experience, while other resorts cater to a more extreme experience.
 Keystone Ski Resort falls under that second category.
 It lies just a bit east of Breckenridge and on the other side of Loveland Pass from Loveland Ski Area.

 The resort stretches over 3,100 skiable acres and six peaks.
 The town of Keystone is centered around its picturesque ski village with some commercial shops around Highway 6.

 Experienced skiers and snowboarders will love the bowls, chutes, and tree runs higher on the peaks, and while the options for the less experienced are limited there are still plenty of terrains to enjoy for beginners.